 BSB stands for bank, state and branch number.
-It identifies the bank, branch and state that you opened your account in.
+It identifies the bank, branch and state in which you opened your account.

 You can find your BSB and account number several ways:

-- On your ANZ Internet banking home page.
-For the accounts displayed, the first 6 digits are your BSB number (if applicable) followed by your 9 digit account number.
+- By logging into ANZ Internet banking.
+Your BSB and account number will be displayed on the home page.
+The first 6 digits are your BSB number (if applicable) followed by your 9-digit account number.

 - On the ANZ Branch locator tool.
 Your BSB number can be found by searching for the branch in which you opened your account.
 The BSB number will show in the search results alongside the branch location and hours of operation.

-- On ANZ Phone Banking accessed by calling 13 13 14 you can hear your BSB and account numbers.
-You can access this 24 hours a day, 7 days a week from any touch tone phone anywhere in Australia for the cost of a local call.
+- On ANZ Phone Banking.
+You can hear your BSB and account number by calling 13 13 14 and following the prompts.
+You can access this service 24 hours a day, 7 days a week from any touch tone phone anywhere in Australia for the cost of a local call.